 During the second week of November the Southport area electric services suffered from icing problems, on November 10th many of the morning services ran late, often with the services doubled up to overcome the icy rails.

-Heavy rain causing extensive flooding on various parts of the Western Region.
+Heavy rain on December 27th & 28th causing extensive flooding on various parts of the Western Region.
 Temporary closures affected the Salisbury - Exeter, Castle Cary - Dorchester & Newport - Shrewsbury lines.
 On the latter the 15.08 Cardiff - Crewe with 46040 became stranded at Abergavenny whilst the 16.02 Crewe - Cardiff with 25055 encountered severe flooding at Woofferton, but was able to complete the journey.
+The Central Wales lines was closed south of Llanwrtyd Wells, not being opened until the next day.
+The Barnstaple and Looe branches were also impacted, the latter using buses on December 28th & 29th.
 Such was the flooding on December 29th that a Class 50 was trapped at Newton Abbot depot, unable to take up its book working.

-The year ended with snow in Lancashire, Yorkshire and the southern end of the Pennines.
+Heavy snow fell in Lancashire, Yorkshire and the southern end of the Pennines on December 29th.